 Making things by hand takes time, and we are okay with it.
 We slowly transform textile scraps into products in our zero-waste process, and as a result we are capturing the highest possible value of the raw material.
 Just as we wish to support you in your own rest and transformation, we as a company also seek to find slowness in our work as a way to counteract the exploitative capitalist systems in which we live.
 We work hard to keep our shelves well-stocked, but we often run out of colors, and it can take us many months to restock, while some colors may never return within this lifetime.

 Maggie Dimmick is an artist + textile designer based in Minneapolis, Minnesota.
 She studied Apparel Design at Cornell University, after which she worked in textile design + research and color management for New York fashion brands including Eileen Fisher and Elie Tahari.
 She is passionate about eliminating global textile waste and promoting positive well-being through purposeful art and design.
 She has a serious fabric scrap obsession and is convinced that patchwork will be the new plaid (or stripe).
 She is equally passionate about inspiring others to incorporate textile waste-eliminating measures in their designs as well.

-When she isn't in the studio, you'll probably find her on a hiking trail, dancing in her kitchen, or laying on a quilt in the grass obsorbing a book.
+When she isn't in the studio, you'll probably find her on a hiking trail, dancing in her kitchen, or laying in the grass absorbing a book.